Multimodal AI predicts clinical outcomes of drug combinations from preclinical data: Model

 \xhdr{Implementation} We implement all \name models using Pytorch (Version~1.12.1)~\cite{pytorch}.
 We used Weights and Biases~\cite{wandb} for hyperparameter tuning and visualization of model training. \name models are trained on a single NVIDIA A100 GPU.
 When predicting drug combination synergy in the BeatAML dataset, gradient boosting classifiers are implemented using scikit-learn~\cite{pedregosa2011scikit} and trained on the CPU.

-\name is computationally efficient due to the relatively small computation overhead and the feasibility of fitting the entire dataset to a single GPU with efficient operations, taking only a few hours to fine-tune the DrugBank data set on an A100 GPU, compared to the days required by many strong baselines (Supplementary Fig.~S2).
+\name is computationally efficient due to the relatively small computation overhead and the feasibility of fitting the entire dataset to a single GPU with efficient operations, taking only a few hours to fine-tune on the DrugBank data set on one GPU, compared to the longer runtime required by a few strong baselines (Supplementary Table~S7).